LinZiyang666/CS341-SystemProgramming/luscious_locks/HW0.md

 ### Program arguments, `argc`, `argv`
 1. What are two ways to find the length of `argv`?
+- argc - 1
+- sizeof(argv) / sizeof(argv[0]))

 2. What does `argv[0]` represent?
+-  The name of the executable that we run.

 ### Environment Variables
 3. Where are the pointers to environment variables stored (on the stack, the heap, somewhere else)?
+- Somewhere else, directly above the stack.
+See the memory layout that was discussed in the first lecture (i.e: draw of professor, where "Program Arguments" is).
+-
 ### String searching (strings are just char arrays)
 4. On a machine where pointers are 8 bytes, and with the following code:
 ```C